 You should make your calm box when you’re in high spirits, so that it’s at hand if you need it.
 It should contain items that tap into your senses, so things that bring you comfort to look at, to feel, to touch, to smell, or to hear.
 I’d recommend buying some LSW Mind Cards to go in it.
 You can make a calm box for free though; I’ve previously written about how you can create your emergency calm box with things you already have.

-I couldn’t write this article and not include the thing that improves virtually every situation; sleep.
+I couldn’t write an article about looking after your mental health and not include the thing that improves virtually every situation; sleep.
 Going to bed early means that we have more strength to face the day ahead.
 It can also help to regulate our mood and our emotions.
 So if you don’t regularly make time for an early night, start now.
+Here are some tips for getting a better night’s sleep if that’s something that you struggle with.
+If your bed isn’t particularly comfortable, then try to change it.
+I have written a guide to buying a bed for less.

 Is it worth it?